FrostKiwi/Mirrorball/README.md

 ## Features:

 View the projection of a Mirrorball with different colorful visualizations to understand how the math works.
-You can upload a
+You can project a:
- * Photo
+ * photo
- * video,
+ * video
  * live webcam stream
  * capture card feed
- *

 Any format, which your web browser can decode is supported.
 That should cover all important file types.

 ### Limitations